-Whether you are just starting college or you already have bachelor’s degree and want to make a career change, The University of Findlay’s Master of Athletic Training Program can help you excel as a certified athletic trainer!The Master of Athletic Training Program has a 96 percent employment rate within three months of graduation!
+Whether you are just starting college or you already have bachelor’s degree and want to make a career change, the University of Findlay’s Master of Athletic Training Program can help you excel as a certified athletic trainer!The Master of Athletic Training Program has a 96 percent employment rate within three months of graduation!
 Graduates of the program have found employment working in professional sports, NCAA divisions I, II, and III athletics, physician offices, high schools, performing arts, the military and outpatient rehabilitation clinics.

-the world and one of the few offered within the Midwestern Great Lakes
+Findlay's accredited Athletic Training Programs is one of the few programs offered within the Midwestern Great Lakes

 - 3+2 program (for entering freshmen)

 - Two-year professional program (for students with a bachelor's degree)

 - Accredited by the Commission on Accreditation of Athletic Training Education (CAATE)

 - Graduates are eligible to sit for the Board of Certification Inc. (BOC) exam